ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 what the Client is doing with the the tunnel; the exchange between the Client and the Proxy is the same as in {{fig-full-tunnel}} above.

+# Performance Considerations

+When the protocol running inside the tunnel uses congestion control (e.g.,
+{{TCP}} or {{QUIC}}), the proxied traffic will incur at least two nested congestion controllers.
+When tunneled packets are sent using QUIC DATAGRAM frames, the outer HTTP connection MAY disable congestion control for those packets that contain only QUIC DATAGRAM frames encapsulating Ethernet frames.
+Implementers will benefit from reading the guidance in {{Section 3.1.11 of ?UDP-USAGE=RFC8085}}.

+When the protocol running inside the tunnel uses loss recovery (e.g., {{TCP}} or
+{{QUIC}}) and the outer HTTP connection runs over TCP, the proxied traffic will incur at least two nested loss recovery mechanisms.
+This can reduce performance, as both can sometimes independently retransmit the same data.
+To avoid this, Ethernet proxying SHOULD be performed over HTTP/3 to allow leveraging the QUIC DATAGRAM frame.

+## MTU Considerations

+When using HTTP/3 with the QUIC Datagram extension {{!QUIC-DGRAM=RFC9221}}, Ethernet frames may be transmitted in QUIC DATAGRAM frames.
+Since these frames cannot be fragmented, they can only carry Ethernet frames up to a given length determined by the QUIC connection configuration and the Path MTU (PMTU).

+When using HTTP/1.1 or HTTP/2, and when using HTTP/3 without the QUIC Datagram extension {{QUIC-DGRAM}}, Ethernet frames are transmitted in DATAGRAM capsules as defined in {{HTTP-DGRAM}}.
+DATAGRAM capsules are transmitted reliably over an underlying stream, and they may be split across multiple QUIC or TCP packets.

+The trade-off between supporting a larger MTU and avoiding fragmentation should be considered when deciding what mode(s) to operate in.

 # Security Considerations

 There are risks in allowing arbitrary clients to establish a tunnel to a Layer 2